Raphael Lemkin: Recognition

-For his work on international law and the prevention of war crimes, Lemkin received a number of awards, including the Cuban Grand Cross of the Order of Carlos Manuel de Cespedes in 1950, the Stephen Wise Award of the American Jewish Congress in 1951, and the Cross of Merit of the Federal Republic of Germany in 1955.
-On the 50th anniversary of the Convention entering into force, Lemkin was also honored by the UN Secretary-General as "an inspiring example of moral engagement."
+Lemkin received a number of awards for his work on international law and the prevention of war crimes, including the Cuban Grand Cross of the Order of Carlos Manuel de Cespedes in 1950, the Stephen Wise Award of the American Jewish Congress in 1951, and the Cross of Merit of the Federal Republic of Germany in 1955.
+On the 50th anniversary of the Convention entering into force, Lemkin was honored by the UN Secretary-General as "an inspiring example of moral engagement."
 He was nominated for the Nobel Peace Prize ten times.

-In 1989 he was awarded, posthumously, the Four Freedoms Award for the Freedom of Worship.
+In 1989, he was posthumously awarded the Four Freedoms Award for the Freedom of Worship.

 Lemkin is the subject of the plays Lemkin's House by Catherine Filloux (2005) and If The Whole Body Dies: Raphael Lemkin and the Treaty Against Genocide by Robert Skloot (2006).
 He was also profiled in the 2014 American documentary film, Watchers of the Sky.

 Every year, The Rabbinic Call for Human Rights (T’ruah) gives the Raphael Lemkin Human Rights Award to a layperson who draws on his or her Jewish values to be a human rights leader.

-On 20 November 2015, Lemkin's article Soviet genocide in Ukraine was added to the Russian index of "extremist publications", whose distribution in Russia is forbidden.
+On 20 November 2015, Lemkin's article Soviet genocide in Ukraine was added to the Russian index of "extremist publications" whose distribution in Russia is forbidden.

-On 15 September 2018 the Ukrainian Canadian Civil Liberties Foundation (www.ucclf.ca) and its supporters in the US unveiled the world's first Ukrainian/English/Hebrew/Yiddish plaque honouring Lemkin for his recognition of the tragic famine of 1932–1933 in the Soviet Union, the Holodomor, at the Ukrainian Institute of America, in New York City, marking the 65th anniversary of Lemkin's 1953 address, "Soviet Genocide in the Ukraine".
+On 15 September 2018, the Ukrainian Canadian Civil Liberties Foundation (www.ucclf.ca) and its supporters in the US unveiled the world's first Ukrainian/English/Hebrew/Yiddish plaque honouring Lemkin for his recognition of the Holodomor, the tragic famine of 1932–1933 in the Soviet Union, at the Ukrainian Institute of America in New York City, marking the 65th anniversary of Lemkin's 1953 address "Soviet Genocide in the Ukraine".